4-Methylthioamphetamine

-4-Methylthioamphetamine (4-MTA) is a designer drug of the substituted amphetamine class developed in the 1990s by a team led by David E. Nichols, an American pharmacologist and medical chemist, at Purdue University.
+4-Methylthioamphetamine (4-MTA), also known as para-methylthioamphetamine (MTA), is a designer drug of the substituted amphetamine class developed in the 1990s by a team led by David E. Nichols, an American pharmacologist and medical chemist, at Purdue University.
 It acts as a non-neurotoxic highly selective serotonin releasing agent (SSRA) in animals.
 4-MTA is the methylthio derivative of amphetamine.

 History

 First appearance

 In 1997, the Forensic Science Laboratory of the Netherlands received reports of three unrelated drug deaths.
 The substance in question was a new ring-substituted amphetamine derivative.
 In 1998 two additional cases of this still unknown compound were added to the list, and the incidents were reported to the IPSC (Institut de Police Scientifique et de Criminologie, University of Lausanne, Switzerland).
 In both the Netherlands and Switzerland, the unknown compound was encountered in the hydrochloride salt form, and pictures of the different tablets were compared to each other.
 After an investigation, it appeared that in other European countries such as the United Kingdom and Germany the derivative was also encountered.
 The new drug even got as far as Australia.
 After analytical research, the compound was identified as 4-methylthioamphetamine (4-MTA).
 This was an already known compound originally only intended for pharmacological studies on animals.
 The studies of 4-MTA by David Nichols were then linked to the tablets found in all the different countries.